nitoua-21/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: Display current directory contents in a long format

 4-listmorefiles: Display current directory contents, including hidden files (starting with .).

+5-listfilesdigitonly: Display current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .)